romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 **Fig_map-hp-gneisses**.
 Map of the Upper Tectonic unit of the Cabo Ortegal Complex showing the location of the HP gneiss formations.
 Note that some authors interpret parts of the E gneiss body (_i.e._ *Cariño* gneiss formation) as a separate intermediate pressure (IP) unit (_e.g._ Albert 2012) separated from the *Banded* gneiss by an extensional fault (REF, Arenas) or a normal contact (REF Puelles).
 Others (_e.g._, Fernández _et al._, 2016) do not distinguish these units and simply consider a strong metamorphic and deformational gradient (1.2 GPa and 700 ºC in the *Cariño* gneiss is _vs_ 1.5-1.7 GPa and 800-900 ºC in the rest of the *Banded* gneiss).

+> NOTE Marco: check if the mention of Cariño/banded gneiss is ok.
+Add the missing references.

 #### Protolith interpretations

 The *Chímparra* gneisses are thought to derive from pelitic and semi-pelitic (graywacke-like) sediments with minor calc-silicate and mafic inclusions (Fernández, 1994).
 In contrast, the *Banded gneisses* are interpreted as a shallow crustal volcano-sedimentary sequence (Albert, 2017), punctuated by mafic intrusions (now eclogites) and lesser granitic and tonalitic bodies (now orthogneisses)